 Of the two varieties of yellow jackets in the state, the German yellow jacket prefers to construct its nests inside building walls.
 Yellow jackets nests are at their largest at summer’s end and can also be found in trees, shrubs, or underground.
 Indoor nests, which are especially tricky to remove, allow these wasps to remain active through the end of the year.
 And while yellow jackets don’t reuse their nests, instead building new ones in the spring, it’s important to get rid of them.
 Old, abandoned yellow jacket nests attract other kinds of pests.

-Wasps in Louisiana and Mississippi
+Wasps in Richmond and Northern Virginia

 Bees and wasps can sometimes be confused with each other, but there are some major differences between the two.
 Only a small number of wasps act as pollinators; the majority are scavengers and predators of agricultural pests like beetles, grubs, and aphids.
 Some farmers even introduce wild wasps into their fields as a natural form of pest control!